danian95/InstDocs/docs/source/instruments/PELS-55/docs.rst

     the intensity.
 16. Adjust the parameters for the Em WL and Ex WL to the maximum wavelength you determined in the previous scans.
 Use the same slit width for both Em and Ex as used before, too.
+Make sure to blank the instrument before running your samples.
 17. Now you may run your samples by clicking the play button and then Start.
-Make sure that if you have more than one sample in the carousel, you are spinning the knob each turn to correlate each sample!
-(In this mode, after you click *Start* to run each sample, the measurement will automatically appear after the scan and you are able to just click *Start* again to run the next sample)
+Make sure that if you have more than one sample in the carousel, you are spinning the knob counter-clockwise each turn to correlate each sample!
+(In this mode, after you click *Start* to run each sample, the measurement will automatically appear after the scan and you are able to just click *Start* again to run the next sample).
+If the intensity of the sample exceeds 1004.99 for a calibration curve, then the sample may be too concentrated and should not be used as data in the curve.
 18. If you have more than three samples to run, you should remember to keep the blank in the instrument carousel so you recalibrate it each time you open the cover.
-19. When you are finished, save your data, close the program and turn off the machine.
+19. When you are finished, save your data as .ascii, close the program and turn off the machine.